defenseunicorns/leapfrogai-backend-llama-cpp-python/README.md

 For Zarf package creation, the following flag must be added when a user requires the GPU Docker image: `--set IMAGE_REPOSITORY=ghcr.io/defenseunicorns/leapfrogai/llama-cpp-python-gpu`

-Packaging for both GPu and CPU is displayed below:
+Packaging for both GPU and CPU capability is displayed below:

 ```bash
 # CPU package